Foster to Adopt in Nunavut: How Departmental Adoption Works

 What Happens to Foster Care Support While You Wait

 Between the Permanent Custody Order and the final Adoption Order, a child remains in the territory's care and the foster care arrangement technically continues.
-Foster care payments typically continue during this interim period.
-The timing matters: you want the adoption subsidy agreement in place before the Adoption Order is issued, because the moment the order is signed, the foster care payments stop and the subsidy arrangement begins.
+Ask DFS how any foster-care payments and an approved adoption subsidy will be handled during the transition; timing depends on the individual agreement.

 DFS social workers do not always proactively walk foster parents through this transition.
 Ask your worker directly: "What is the financial plan for the transition from foster care payments to the adoption subsidy, and what is the timeline?"
 If the worker cannot answer clearly, escalate to the regional DFS office or contact the Director of Adoptions directly at 867-975-5227.